Keeriiim/Docker/projects.md

 # Project 5
 Connect one client and let the docker DNS work as a loadbalancer using round robin.
+This can also be done with nginx & HA-proxy.
 ![image](https://github.com/Keeriiim/Docker/assets/117115289/4e2b0adf-a98f-4418-87d4-745a82655f3f)
 ```bash
 docker run --name c1 almalinux yum install httpd -y        # Show port, ip & PID info